About this page:

 Teams is an online collaboration tool from Microsoft, that integrates with your Office 365 account.
-If a member of staff has provided you with access to a Team, you will receive an email notification.
-If you are a member of more than one Team, you can access them from the Teams dashboard (screenshot below).
+If a member of staff has provided you with access to a Team, you will receive an email notification containing a link to access the Team.
+If you have been given access to multiple Teams, see the Teams dashboard for an overview of all Teams you can access (screenshot example below).

-👉 Important: If you are enrolled on a Blackboard module, your lecturer can set up Blackboard groups to provide an online space for student collaboration; Blackboard groups provide access to tools such as a discussion board, file share and a Collaborate video-conferencing room.
+?
+If you are enrolled on a Blackboard module, your lecturer can set up Blackboard groups to provide an online space for student collaboration; Blackboard groups provide access to a Collaborate video-conferencing room, file share, discussion board and other co-authoring tools.
 This may be preferable to using Teams; for example, where there is requirement for collaboration using Blackboard activities such as blogs, wikis and journals.

 What can I use Teams for?